Reusability and Transferability of Macro Actions for Reinforcement Learning: Validation of the Proposed Workflow

-In order to examine whether the best macros $\hat{m}$ generated by our methodology is able to benefit the selected RL methods, we first perform Algorithm~\ref{alg:genetic_algorithm} with \atwoc{} and \ppo{}, and determine the best macros $\dismacro{\atwoc{}}$ and $\dismacro{\ppo{}}$ for the two RL methods respectively.
+\paragraph{Validation 4: Examination of the derived macro actions.}~The macro action generated using our methodology, which has the highest fitness score within the population in a generation, is defined as the best macro.
+In order to examine whether the best macros $\hat{m}$ derived by our methodology is able to benefit the selected RL methods, we first perform Algorithm~\ref{alg:genetic_algorithm} with \atwoc{} and \ppo{}, and determine the best macros $\dismacro{\atwoc{}}$ and $\dismacro{\ppo{}}$ for the two RL methods respectively.
 We then train \atwoc{} using $\augspace{}_{\atwoc{}} = \primspace{} \cup \{ \dismacro{\atwoc{}} \}$ and \ppo{} using $\augspace{}_{\ppo{}} = \primspace{} \cup \{ \dismacro{\ppo{}} \}$ for 100M timesteps.
 The training timesteps are chosen to be much longer than the ``fitness phase’’ of Algorithm~\ref{alg:genetic_algorithm} to highlight the impact of the best macros on the agents in the long run.
-The results shown in Fig.~\ref{fig:learning_curves:compatibility} indicate that the RL methods are both benefited from the macros generated by the proposed methodology.
-We list the best macros for the \atarifull{} environments considered in this paper in Table~\ref{tab:atari_constructed_macros} of the supplementary material as a reference.
+The results shown in Fig.~\ref{fig:learning_curves:compatibility} indicate that the RL methods benefit from the macros derived by the proposed methodology.
+We list the best macros for the \atarifull{} environments considered in this paper in Table~\ref{tab:atari_constructed_macros} as a reference.
 These best macros are then used in Section~\ref{sec:transferability_reusability} for validating the \textit{reusability} and the \textit{transferability} properties.